TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "Les miracles économiques n'existent pas, il n'y a que des dettes qu'on n'a pas encore payé" - Léo Duff

+> "You're mentally unstable but you gotta project stability" - Leonid

 ## Asmongold

 > "Why would you expect them to be accountable to reality"